fscorrupt/awesome-stars/README.md

 ## HTML

+- [DRMStuff/ChromeCDM](https://github.com/DRMStuff/ChromeCDM) - Widevine guesser to get mpd and keys from any widevine site
 - [markstan/IntuneOneDataCollector](https://github.com/markstan/IntuneOneDataCollector) - Intune One Data Collector - automated tool to collect data for Intune support issues.
 - [BobHasNoSoul/jellyfin-mods](https://github.com/BobHasNoSoul/jellyfin-mods) - This is just a guide for various modifications and dumping ground for jellyfin mods so i dont have to make a new jftool for every platform and revision
 - [blakadder/sv06](https://github.com/blakadder/sv06) - Sovol SV06 and SV06 Plus Knowledge Base